 International Diploma in Intergenerational Learning - Edition 2

-Generations Working Together in partnership with the University of Granada is delighted to be able to offer another opportunity to participate on this accredited on-line course.
+Generations Working Together in partnership with the University of Granada is delighted to offer another opportunity to participate in this accredited on-line course.

-The course is aimed at anyone who wants to gain a deeper understanding of intergenerational work, its purpose, impact and practical application to enable them to apply this within their own work.
+The course is aimed at individuals who want to gain a deeper understanding of intergenerational work, its purpose, impact and practical application to enable them to apply this within their own work.
 Students can complete their studies at times which are suitable to them as long as this falls between the start and finish date.

 The course is open to all including: community workers, care home activity coordinators, nursery/playgroup staff, primary/secondary teachers, classroom assistants, community learning & development, social care professionals, social workers, sociologists, psychologists, leisure & physical activity professionals, employment advisors, doctors, nurses and healthcare workers, librarians and third sector professionals of all backgrounds and levels.